 Where to finish?

-My itinerary ends at Prague Castle from where you can easily walk (downhill) back to Old Town or wherever you plan to go.
+My itinerary (scroll down) ends at Prague Castle from where you can easily walk (downhill) back to the Old Town or wherever you plan to go.
 If you are not too tired I suggest to continue later in the evening and finish your day at Letná beer garden.

 What to avoid?

 With such a limited time I suggest to skip museums and interiours of historical buildings.
 The only place worth stopping is: Charles Bridge Old Town Tower (open from 10am, entrance fee 100 CZK / person).
 There are fantastic views.
 Another thing you should definitely skip is Trdelník – so called typical Czech pastry.
 Trdelník ranks among the top Prague tourist traps!